Measuring Social Media ROI

 The Number of “Likes” is not an ROI Measure

 Many people have the incorrect idea that a large number of Likes equates to a successful social strategy.
 It seems bizarre to me that people forget the basic ROI formula when talking about social media.
 A Like is not a gain.
 If you invest even $20 to get 1000 Likes, your ROI is still -100% if you do not convert those Likes into clients or increased business.
-The key to measuring what your real ROI is is to measure how much of that social media following is converted into actual transactions for your business.
+The key to measuring what your real ROI is is to measure how much of that social media following is converted into actual transactions for your business, while the use of amazon accounting services could really help managing the profits on your business.
 If you invest $500 into a Facebook page, get one like, and that one like hires you for a $1000 contract, then your ROI is 100%.
 Your investment was definitely worth it, even though you didn’t pile on the Likes as you wanted to.

 Social Media is Not a Huge Time Investment